VI-CuRL: Stabilizing Verifier-Independent RL Reasoning via Confidence-Guided Variance Reduction: Theoretical Analysis of the Bias-Variance Trade-off

 where $\sigma_{g,t}^2 := \E_{x|w_t=1}[\Var_{y_{1:G}|\pi_{\theta_\mathrm{old}}}(g)]$ is the average action variance within the selected set of problems, and $V_{\mathrm{prob}, t} := \Var_{x|w_t=1}(\gbar)$ is the variance of mean gradients within that same set. \end{theorem}

 The proof can be found in Appendix~\ref{app:proof_variance_decomposition}.
 This decomposition reveals the narrative of VI-CuRL.
 The curriculum's power lies in making the numerators of the first two terms---$\sigma_{g,t}^2$ \textbf{(action consistency)} and $V_{\mathrm{prob}, t}$ \textbf{(problem homogeneity)}---dramatically smaller.
-By selecting high-confidence (low-entropy) and homogeneous ``easy'' problems, their gradients become more consistent and well-aligned, reducing these numerators.
+By selecting high-confidence samples that form a lower-uncertainty subset, which we empirically find to be lower-variance, their gradients become more consistent and well-aligned, reducing these numerators.
 The third term, ``Masking Variance,'' represents the cost of this trade-off, which vanishes as $\beta_t \to 1$.

-While the decomposition is exact, a simple upper bound of the form $O(1/\beta_t)$ would be overly pessimistic, suggesting that variance explodes as the curriculum tightens.
-We provide a confidence-aware bound that resolves this contradiction.